katielkrieger/bookshelf-app/Solo Project.md

 1. (Google books images and preview links are on http, but my heroku site is on https, so it's complaining about that.)
 2. Add tests for followers, following.
 3. Write readme.
-4. Add a "discover new users" feature.
-Maybe on a book page, see other users who have that book? `Book.query.filter_by(book=book).all()`?

 ## Basic features